 Nursing 6031 - Education in Nursing (Course normally offered only by web delivery)(3 credit hours)

 The course focuses on examination of the philosophical basis and implementation strategies for Nursing education.
 Content includes: philosophy of higher education, current issues related to nursing curricular development, historical approaches to clinical teaching, teaching strategies for stimulating critical thinking, evaluation of learning and legal aspects related to nursing education.
 It provides students with an opportunity to reflect on their views towards nursing education and compare these with current nursing and educational research.

-Nursing 6200 - Nursing Individuals and Families Through Life Transactions (3 credit hours)
+Nursing 6240 - Individuals and Families Through Life Transitions (3 credits)

-Nursing 6230 - Interventions for Population-Based Nursing (3 credit hours)
+Nursing 6250 - Foundations for Advanced Nursing Practice (3 credits)

 N6701 - Advanced Practice Issues and Role Development (2 credit hours)

 The focus of this course is on the role of the advanced practice nurse in the context of current and future health care realities.
 Emphasis will be on the examination and critique of various practice models such as clinical nurse specialist, nurse practitioner and combined model.
 Domains of direct clinical practice, teaching and coaching, consultation and collaboration, research, leadership and professional role and ethical decision making will be examined.
 Issues around implementation of these models in practice will be discussed.
 (24 hours of lecture)